rosshemsley/SublimeClangFormat/README.md

 Installing
 ----------
 - Install this package through Package Control in the usual way.
 - Get the clang-format binary for your platform.
-All these binaries are from the LLVM 3.5 release.
+All binaries provided below are from the LLVM 3.5 release.
 They are for **64-bit platforms only**:
   - [Fedora 20](http://107.170.192.246:8001/llvm3.5/fedora20/clang-format)
   - [FreeBSD 10](http://107.170.192.246:8001/llvm3.5/freebsd10/clang-format)